Samiol-S/Poll-Forge/README.md

 # 🗳️ Berry's PollForge

 ## ⚙️ Tech Stack
-- Svelte & SvelteKit
+- Svelte & SvelteKit (with SSR and custom API endpoints)
 - Supabase (PostgreSQL)
 - Bootstrap

 ## 📚 About the Project
-This is my first full-stack web application, created entirely by me.
-I built it as a custom polling platform for my friend group, but it turned into a deeper learning experience in full-stack development.
-It includes user authentication, poll creation and voting, avatar customization, and a comment system.
-The project helped me understand the full development cycle — from frontend and backend logic to database integration and deployment.
-It reflects both my technical progress and my commitment to continuous learning.
+This is my first full-stack web application, built entirely by me as a custom polling platform for my friend group.
+What started as a simple idea turned into a deep learning experience in full-stack development.
+The app includes user authentication with secure password handling, poll creation and voting, avatar customization, and a comment system for interaction.
+Through this project, I gained hands-on experience with frontend and backend logic, database integration using Supabase, and deployment with Cloudflare Pages.
+It reflects both my technical progress and my commitment to continuous learning and building practical solutions.

 ## ✨ Features
 - Register/Login system with a custom Authentication system